 Legal Restrictions for Knife Length

 Like other states of America, Alaska is not that strict in case of limiting the length of a knife.
-You can use 3 to 4-inch knife in this state as per Alaska Knife Law.
+You can use a 3 to 4-inch knife in this state as per Alaska Knife Law.
 But remember, people below 21 years should only buy or use pocket knives.
 If they want to purchase another knife then they have to ask permission from the Peace Officer of Alaska.
 However, if you violate these rules then you have to give monetary compensation.

 Types of Illegal Knives in Alaska